When is Disney+ launching in the UK? How much does it cost? How do I sign up?

 When will Disney launch in the UK?

-Disney will be available in the UK from 31st March 2020.
+Disney ’s UK launch date has been brought forward to 24th March 2020.
 TV fans in Germany, France, Italy and Spain can enjoy the service on the same date.

 This will be several months after the service launched in USA, Canada and The Netherlands (it’s been available there since Tuesday 12th November 2019).